Chapter 19.95

 b.
 No existing or future need exists for additional traffic and/or pedestrian connections or to serve adjacent property.

 2. Signage Required.
 Appurtenant traffic control devices including installation of traffic and street name signs shall be provided by the developer to mitigate traffic impacts, as required by the Traffic Engineer.
-The street name signs will include a sign labeled “Private Street.”
+The street name signs shall include a sign labeled “Private Street.”

 3. Easement Required.
 An easement will be required to create the private street.